cloudera/director-google-plugin/README.md

 ## Configure your Google Cloud Platform project
 Note: These instructions assume you have a Google Cloud Platform project with billing enabled.

 If you are running Cloudera Director on a Google Compute Engine VM instance within the Google Cloud Platform project that will contain your Cloudera clusters, you can have the plugin automatically retrieve credentials from the environment.
-You simply need to ensure that the instance was created with the [Compute RW scope](https://cloud.google.com/compute/docs/authentication?hl=en_US) enabled.
+You simply need to ensure that the instance was created with [Read-write access to Compute Engine methods](https://cloud.google.com/compute/docs/authentication) enabled.

 If you are running Cloudera Directory outside of Google Compute Engine, or in a different Google Cloud Platform project, you will need to obtain a JSON key:
 * Point your browser at your [Google Developers Console](https://console.developers.google.com/).